benzookapi/shopify-subscription-sample-app/README.md

 `you can install to your development stores from the app settings in partner dashboard.`

-# Trouble shooting

-- If you see the error page with the message like `"YOUR_APP_NAME is expired, this is an old app which no logner works after..."` during top page rendering in Shopify admin, check and fix the following major issues.
-  - Do not use redirection to the old admin URL of "https://XXX.myshopify.com/admin".
-Use the new one of "https://admin.shopify.com/store/XXX", instead.
-Refer to the [migration document](https://shopify.dev/apps/tools/app-bridge/updating-overview#ensure-compatibility-with-the-new-shopify-admin-domain).
-  - Your server needs to render the top page at acceptable speed in the right way.
-Too slow access, error HTTP codes, or server shutdown causes the error above in live stores (not in development ones).
-Some cloud plarform like Render, Heroku, etc do the very slow response for the first time in a while with free plans, so you need to swtich to ngrok hosting or pay those services for higher performence.

 # TIPS

 - You can use the endpoint of `webhookgdpr` for [GDPR Webhooks](https://shopify.dev/docs/apps/store/security/gdpr-webhooks).
-- If you fail to get [protected customer data](https://shopify.dev/docs/apps/store/data-protection/protected-customer-data) in Checkout UI Extension or API Webhook creation even in dev. stores, submit your app first which enable you get them.
+- If you fail to get [protected customer data](https://shopify.dev/docs/apps/store/data-protection/protected-customer-data) in [subscriptionContract query](https://shopify.dev/docs/api/admin-graphql/unstable/queries/subscriptionContract), apply the customer data request from your app settings in partner dashboard and submit your app first (the submission can be in-review, doesn't have to be completed for dev. store testing) which enable you get them.

 # Disclaimer